oulib-data-projects/OULib-instructor-training/_episodes/01-welcome.md

 ### Creating a Positive Learning Environment

 One part of making this a productive experience for all of us is a community effort to treat one another with kindness and respect.
-The [Code of Conduct]({{ site.coc }}) is one piece of this.
 We will also be discussing and practicing teaching techniques to create a positive and welcoming environment in your classrooms, and will spend some time talking about why this is important.

-### The Carpentries History and Culture

-In addition to the teaching practices and philosophy that have been adopted by The Carpentries community, it is helpful to become familiar with our community structure and organisational procedures as you prepare to join our Instructor community.
-The greatest asset of The Carpentries is people like you - people who want to help researchers learn new skills and share their own experience and enthusiasm.
-Meeting your fellow trainees and Instructor Trainers at today's event is your first step into The Carpentries community.

 ## What We Leave Out

-We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will gain familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries Instructor.
-The additional steps for certification, called _Checkout_, will require that you dig into the workshop content yourself.
-We will talk about that more tomorrow afternoon.

-We also do not discuss *how* to develop lessons, although we do mention some aspects of lesson design.
+We do not discuss how to develop lessons, although we do mention some aspects of lesson design.
 We include this information to help you as an instructor identify the important components of lessons for high impact, inclusive teaching.
-The Carpentries now has a growing subcommunity dedicated to lesson development, along with [its own onboarding curriculum][lesson-dev].
-For more on lesson development, see [The Carpentries website][lesson-dev-web].

 If there is a particular topic that you would like us to address, let the Trainers know.